Jack the Ripper. *Deep sigh.* Okay, let’s do this.

 Nimoy sums up, pointing out that the Ripper was the first internationally famous murderer.
 Nimoy claims this is the most important part of his legacy.
 You know what?
 It probably was.

 So I argued with this episode more than I intended.
 Sorry about that.
 I’m not trying to defend anybody here, but seriously.
 Do you want to hate the British Monarchy?
-There are probably sound reasons for you to do that.
+There are plenty of sound reasons to do that.
 Want to hate the Masons?
 Go ahead.
 Be my guest.
 But the whole Ripper conspiracy… It’s just silly.
 That’s what it is.
 It’s a way at avoiding the real issues of the Ripper murders.

 Violence against women is endemic in our society.
 Sex workers in particular are murdered at a grossly disproportionate rate compared to the general population.
 That’s a fact that says some truly horrible things about our society and the people who live in it.
 And it’s not a problem that’s going to be solved by positing conspiracies.
 It’s just not.